Split Air Conditioner, Wall Mount Type (V3) ISI Marked to IS 1391 (Part 2),Split Air Conditioner, C

 Key insights about Ministry Of Finance tender market

-Ministry Of Finance offers diverse procurement opportunities including Central Board Of Direct Taxes (cbdt), Security Printing And Minting Corporation Of India Limited
+Ministry Of Finance offers diverse procurement opportunities including State Bank Of India (sbi), Security Printing And Minting Corporation Of India Limited

-(spmcil), State Bank Of India (sbi), and many others.
+(spmcil), Central Board Of Excise And Customs (cbec), and many others.
 These cover various categories such as information technology, facility management, specialized equipment supply, construction projects, and professional services.
-The procurement activities span across different departments and regions.

-The average value of Ministry Of Finance tenders is approximately ₹23.9 lakh, reflecting substantial procurement activity.
-EMD (Earnest Money Deposit) requirements vary from ₹3K to ₹12.5 crore, depending on the tender value and project scope.
-The EMD is typically 1-3% of the estimated contract value and must be submitted in the form of demand draft, banker's cheque, or bank guarantee.
+The average value of Ministry Of Finance tenders is approximately ₹30.8 lakh, reflecting substantial procurement activity.
+EMD requirements vary from ₹1K to ₹10.5 crore, depending on the tender value and project scope.
+The EMD is typically 1-3% of the estimated contract value.

-Success in Ministry Of Finance tenders depends on several factors: competitive and realistic pricing, complete technical compliance with specifications, relevant past experience and successful project completion records, timely submission before deadlines, complete and accurate documentation, strong financial standing, understanding of Ministry Of Finance's procurement guidelines and evaluation criteria, and building a track record of quality delivery.
-It's also beneficial to attend pre-bid meetings when offered.
+Success in Ministry Of Finance tenders depends on: competitive and realistic pricing, complete technical compliance with specifications, relevant past experience, timely submission before deadlines, complete and accurate documentation, strong financial standing, and understanding of Ministry Of Finance's procurement guidelines.

 Join thousands of businesses discovering high-value government procurement opportunities.